coletonodonnell/coleton.io/content/posts/algo.md

    * In this case, it can be a bit hard to understand what we are supposed to do.
 The thing that must be understood is that the left values are always less than the current node, and the right values are always greater than the current node.
 What we can do is search for the least greatest value on the **right side.** This is guaranteed to be larger than the left, but also less than the right.
 After we find this value, we can just set the current node that we want to delete to this value, and then do a delete operation on the right tree on this value.
 This effectively just swaps the values, and then we continue forward to delete more.
 This can be seen on lines `31-41`.

+###### Operation Performance

 When considering the time complexities of these operations, it is important to consider the characteristics of a binary search tree.
 The operations time complexity is at worst $O(h)$, where $h$ is the height of the tree.
 When considering how $h$ grows with $n$, we must consider the difference between balanced and unbalanced trees.
 A **balanced** tree is a tree in which the left and right subtrees of every node differ in their height by no more than 1.
 For the most part, the trees we have considered are pretty balanced.
 There height is approximately $\log n$.
 However, consider a tree like the following:

 ![](https://coleton.io/post-images/algo/tree8.png)
 |:--:|
 | Tree 8 |

 We can see how in this tree, every parent has only one node.
 This is called a **degenerate** tree and in this case, the $h = n$.
 Thus, for a balanced tree the worst case time complexity of the above operations are $O(\log n)$ and for an unbalanced tree the worst case time complexity is $O(n)$.
 When can we say a tree is balanced or unbalanced?
 Trees that are considered either only non-full or full can be considered unbalanced.
 Trees that are perfect or complete can be considered balanced.
-Please note that a [full tree can be balanced](https://stackoverflow.com/a/66020848/8620234), though.
+Please note that a [full tree can be balanced](https://stackoverflow.com/a/66020848/8620234) though.
 If you are told that a tree is full though with no further information, it is safe to assume that it can be unbalanced, and its worst case time complexity for the operations above should be described as $O(n)$.

 ##### Traversals